Nikhil-Vzo/Guidely/README.md

 ## 🔒 License

 Built for **Smart India Hackathon (SIH) 2025** by team **Code_moses**.
-Open for educational and portfolio use.
+Open for educational and portfolio use..